Nemrut (volcano)

+There is Lake Nemrut in the crater of the mountain.
 The most powerful eruptions of Nemrut occurred in the Pleistocene.
 Many small eruptions occurred during the Holocene, the last in 1650.
 The top of the volcano is a large caldera hosting three crater lakes.

 Overview

-Nemrut is a polygenic stratovolcano located in the collision zone of the Arabian and Eurasian tectonic plates, which determines the seismic and volcanic activity in the region.
+Nemrut is a polygenetic stratovolcano located in the collision zone of the Arabian and Eurasian tectonic plates, which determines the seismic and volcanic activity in the region.
 The collision of these plates began in the Middle Eocene and closed the stretch of water, which in the Mesozoic formed the Tethys Ocean.
 Nemrut, along with three other volcanoes of eastern Turkey: Ararat, Tendürek and Süphan, is located in the area of a complex fault, which runs along the boundary of the Arabian and Eurasian plates in the territory of the Armenian Highland.
 It is the westernmost of these volcanoes.

 Nemrut was probably formed in the early Quaternary Period, about 1 million years ago.
 It showed the greatest activity in the Pleistocene, with regular eruptions occurring in the Holocene.
 In the middle Pleistocene, about 250,000 years ago, a major eruption formed a lava flow over 60 km long, which blocked the water discharge from the Van basin and formed Lake Van, the world's largest alkali endorheic lake.
 In the same period, the conical top of the volcano collapsed inward, forming an 8.3×7 km caldera.
 Later, the freshwater Lake Nemrut formed inside the caldera.
 Subsequent eruptions separated a small lake Ilı from Lake Nemrut.

 Nemrut volcano has an elliptical shape, its size at the base is 27×18 km, and its center contains 377.5 km3 of volcanic materials.
-The caldera of Nemrut is the largest in Turkey, the fourth-largest in Europe and sixteenth-largest in the world.
+The caldera of Nemrut is the largest in Turkey, the fourth-largest in Europe and the sixteenth-largest in the world.